diem/dip/dips/dip-8.md

 # Abstract / Motivation
 ---

-Version 0 of the Off-Chain Protocol is described in [DIP 1](https://dip.diem.com/dip-1/).
-Version 1 as described here is an extension of the Off-Chain Protocol and adds features to support more advanced functionality - particularly targeted to support merchant use-cases.
+Versions 1/2 of the Off-Chain Protocol are described in [DIP 1](https://dip.diem.com/dip-1/).
+Version 3 as described here is an extension of the Off-Chain Protocol and adds features to support more advanced functionality - particularly targeted to support merchant use-cases.
 This is inclusive of pull payments, recurring payments, and auth/capture flows.

 ---
 # Specification
 ---

 # Fund Pull Pre-Approval
-### *VERSION SUPPORT: Supported only in version 1 of off-chain APIs*
+### *VERSION SUPPORT: Supported only in version 3 of off-chain APIs*

 Establishes a relationship between sender and recipient where the recipient can then pull funds from the sender without sender approving each transaction.
 This allows recipient to bill the sender without sender approving each payment.
 This relationship exists between a subaddress on the biller side and a subaddress on the sender side.
 After this request is POSTed, the target VASP can use out-of-band methods to determine if this request should be granted.
 If the target VASP chooses to allow the relationship to be established, the biller can create a payment object and POST to the billed party’s VASP to request funds.
 The “funds_pull_approval_id” object must then match the ID established by this request.